 When faced with minor pain, the robotic arm realizes there is a slight danger and will slowly retract a small distance away from the source of the danger.
 Further pain will bump the robot into the moderate category, where the robot arm will retract quickly and further away from the danger.
 Lastly, severe pain will put the robot into passive mode where the machine will disable itself and become motionless to prevent any further damage.
 These pain categories not only work with physical contact to the robot, but also extreme nearby heat that could cause damage over time.

-Robotic advancements, like BioTac Sensors, enable Eclipse to provide clients with the most sustainable, quality, technology solutions.
+Robotic advancements, like BioTac Sensors, enable Eclipse to provide clients with the most sustainable, quality solutions.
 Whether you require a simple robotic palletizing system to large cell assembly systems, Eclipse will identify opportunities that enhance the overall production of your automation projects.